McCuskerLab/ChromCon/ChromCond_Instructions.md

 Now you can just ***Run*** the code.

 ## How does it work?
 What does it do?
-The first thing the macro does is open a window so that you can select the file (image) you want to work with.
+The first thing the code does is is ask you for the location of the master folder containing the image folders with the individual ***.tif*** files.
-Afer you selec the image and hit **Open**, imageJ will open the image and ask you to select an area to crop and **then** press ok.
-You can select an area with any of ImageJ's selection tools.
-If you want to process tha whole image, leave it without any selection.
-Afte you are done selecting click the OK button on the prompt window.
-ImageJ will then go to work on the background, generating a folder named after the original image and giving a prompt indicating that the macro has finished processing.
-Inside this folder you'll find as many ***.tif*** files as chanels the original image has.
-For each of these images, you'll also find a folder names after each chanel and insife this folders, individual images corresponding to each individual optical plane of your Z-stack.
-You can now use these images and/or folders for further analysis.
+Afer you selec the master folder, Matlab will go to work.
+Depending on the ammount of images you are processing and the memory and speed of your computer, this process can take several minutes.
+Once the process is complete, Matlab will generate an individual ***.csv*** file for each of the images in the mater folder.
+Each one of these includes the name of each slice analyzed, the nuvclear area in each slice, the condensation area for each slice and the ratio of these two (***the condensation index***) for each.